Please ensure Javascript is enabled for purposes of website accessibility

 What Are the Penalties For a DUI?

+The penalties for a DUI are typically possible fines and prison time.
 The following are the impairment penalties for drunk drivers in Pennsylvania.

 • For a BAC of .08 to .099, drivers may face 48 hours to 6 months in prison and fines of $5,000 up to a penalty of five years in prison and fines up to $10,000.

-Do Drunk Driving Standards Change For Large Truck Drivers?
+Do Drunk Driving Standards Change for Large Truck Drivers?

 What Happens If I Was Partially At Fault in the DUI Accident But Was Not Drinking?

 Pennslyvania follows a 51 percent comparative negligence law.
-What this means is if you could receive compensation for the accident as long as you are 51 percent or less at fault for the crash.
+What this means is that you could receive compensation for the accident as long as you are 51 percent or less at fault for the crash.
 However, if you are found more than 51 percent at fault, you will not be able to receive compensation.

 In addition, the amount of fault can play a part in how much compensation you receive.
 For example, if you are found 10 percent at fault for the accident, you will receive 90 percent of the compensation.